Chart Color Schemes

 Population growth drivers in The Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The Hill's population is estimated at around 2,151 as of Nov 2025.
-This reflects an increase of 75 people since the 2021 Census, which reported a population of 2,076 people.
-The change is inferred from AreaSearch's estimation of 2,117 residents following examination of ABS ERP data release in June 2024 and validation of two new addresses since the Census date.
-This level of population equates to a density ratio of 3,910 persons per square kilometer, placing The Hill (SA2) in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, The Hill statistical area (Lv2) demonstrated resilient growth patterns with a compound annual growth rate of 2.4%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods.
+The Hill's population is estimated at around 2,217 as of Feb 2026.
+This reflects an increase of 141 people since the 2021 Census, which reported a population of 2,076.
+The change is inferred from AreaSearch's estimate of 2,117 residents following examination of ABS ERP data released in June 2024 and validation of seven new addresses since the Census date.
+This level of population equates to a density ratio of 4,030 persons per square kilometer, placing The Hill in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 6.8% since the 2021 census exceeded Rest of NSW's 5.9%.
+Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 Frequently Asked Questions - Population